LukeErren/Disaster-Response-Pipelines/README.md

 3. Instructions

 # 1. Introduction
 This project demonstrates how to make an ETL pipeline, Machine Learning pipeline and finaly a web app.
-It uses (social) media data scaped from the web to predict if there us a help post between them.
+It uses (social) media data scaped from the web to predict if there is a help post between them.

 # 2. Installation
 This project is written in Python 3.5.
 Make sure that the folowing libraries are installed: